 Working with your passwords

-Once you add some credentials to the vault, it will look something like this:
+Once you add some credentials to the vault, it should look something like this:

 As you can see, Bitwarden can handle more than just login credentials.
 By default, it supports four types of data: